albertllousas/functional-domain-driven-design/README.md

 ### The domain - Give me the loan!

 In DDD terminology, the domain is the group of business problems we are trying to solve usually associated with one activity, or more simple, what do we want to solve?
-In our case our imaginary activity is an online company that gives **Fast Personal Loans** called **Give me the loan!**.
+In our case, we will work on an online company that gives **Fast Personal Loans** called **Give me the loan!**.

-The idea is pretty simple, you download the mobile app, create an account, take one **photo** of your **ID** and some of your last **payslips** and request for a personal loan with a **very low interests!**.
+The idea is pretty simple, you download the mobile app, create an account, take one **photo** of your **ID** and some of your last **payslips**, and then, request for a personal loan with **very low interests!**.

 <p align="center">
   <img width="70%" src="doc/img/give-me-the-loan.png">
 </p>

-**DISCLAIMER:** This just a domain to play with, I am not an expert, maybe some of the assumptions, terms or processes are wrong from a real business expert.
+**DISCLAIMER:** This is just a domain to play with, I am not an expert, maybe some of the assumptions, terms or processes are wrong from a real business expert.
 I apologise in advance.